wormhole-foundation/docs.wormhole.com/docs/multigov/deployment/configuration.md

 These parameters can be queried using their respective getter functions on the applicable contract.

-To update these parameters, a governance proposal must be created, voted on, and executed through the standard Multi-Gov process.
+To update these parameters, a governance proposal must be created, voted on, and executed through the standard MultiGov process.